UCC-Organism/install-visualisations-from-scratch/README.md

 ![View of checked items in Android tool](/images/android_sdk_manager.png)

 once the tool has downloaded and installed the 16 packages (it takes a while) close it.
+The terminal window might terminate its process so that you'll have to close it and open it again.

 Now go back to the ucc/buildsystem folder and clone the crosswalk git repository